Duolei-Wang/Duolei-Wang/README.md

 - 🤔 I’m looking for some PhD program PLT related.

-  Emmm, I realize I'll be in regret in the future if I not try to learn something intereste me.
+  Emmm, I realize I'll be in regret in the future if I not try to learn something interest me.

 - 🔭 I’m currently working as a RA at CUHKSZ.